 About Us: STI Team

-Karen LeVert is co-founder and CEO of Southeast TechInventures (STI) and also co-founder and CEO of Ag TechInventures (AgTI).
+Karen LeVert is co-founder and President of Southeast TechInventures (STI) and also co-founder of Ag TechInventures (AgTI).
 Both are accelerators focused on migrating promising technologies from university research labs to the commercial marketplace.

 Ms. LeVert's business experience encompasses both corporate and entrepreneurial worlds with leadership experience in entrepreneurial ventures, executive management, finance, and information technology.
 She began her career with a Fortune-500 company assuming roles from computer programmer, to systems manager, to controller, to general manager of a 500-person business unit.
 Her first entrepreneurial venture was the launch of a franchise bioremediation company in 1998 that focused on the eradication of grease, sugars, and starches.
 She sold the business in 2001.
 Before co-founding STI, Karen co-launched a Silicon Valley venture-funded software company where she served as Executive Vice-President of Business Development.
 Karen holds an MBA from the University of Dayton and an Information Technology undergraduate degree from Eastern Michigan University.

-Along with her professional duties, she serves as a Board member for Southeast TechInventures, Ag TechInventures, North Carolina School of Science and Math, LCBA Life Insurance company, NC Biotech Center, and as Board Chair for NC IDEA Foundation.
+Along with her professional duties, she serves as a Board member for Southeast TechInventures, Ag TechInventures, North Carolina School of Science and Math, LCBA Life Insurance company, North Carolina Biotech Center, NC IDEA Foundation, and Economic Development Partnership of North Carolina.
 Karen is a former recipient of the Council for Entrepreneurial Development's (CED) North Carolina Entrepreneur of the Year.

 Kristina Johnson - STI Co-founder